openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 - `type` (string)

-  Representing the credential type, such as `ec2` or `cert`.
+  Representing the credential type, such as `password`, `ec2` or `cert`.
 A specific implementation may determine the list of supported types.

 - `blob` (blob)